Collard (plant): Brazil and Portugal

 In Portuguese and Brazilian cuisine, collard greens (or couve) are a common accompaniment to fish and meat dishes.
 They make up a standard side dish for feijoada, a popular pork and beans-style stew.
 These Brazilian and Portuguese cultivars are likely members of a distinct non-heading cultivar group of Brassica oleracea, specifically the Tronchuda Group.

 Thinly-sliced collard greens are also a main ingredient of a popular Portuguese soup, the caldo verde ("green broth").
 For this broth, the leaves are sliced into strips, 2–3 mm wide (sometimes by a grocer or market vendor using a special hand-cranked slicer) and added to the other ingredients 15 minutes before it is served.

 Kashmir Valley

-In Kashmir, collard greens (haakh) are included in most meals.
+In Kashmir, collard greens (locally called haakh) are included in most meals.
 Leaves are harvested by pinching in early spring when the dormant buds sprout and give out tender leaves known as kaanyil haakh.
 When the extending stem bears alternate leaves in quick succession during the growing season, older leaves are harvested periodically.
 In late autumn, the apical portion of the stem is removed along with the whorled leaves.

 There are several dishes made with haakh.
 A common dish eaten with rice is haak rus, a soup of whole collard leaves cooked simply with water, oil, salt, green chilies and spices.